DanH42/LetsGetTogether-server/README.md

        accuracy: The accuracy given when the user last checked in (0 if they never have)
     lastCheckIn: The timestamp, in seconds, that the user last checked in (0 if they never have)

-Assuming the user is logged in, the data returned will contain the user's `name`, `id`, and `image` URL.

 ### Checking In

 Users can check in with their current location at any time.
 The request must supply the user's `lat`, `lng`, and the location's `accuracy`.
 The accuracy parameter should be an integer reflecting the number of digits after the decimal should be considered accurate.
 For example, the location `[-87.6316, 41.8792]` would have an accuracy of `4`.